nikhilkalhan92/Project-2/README.md

 ### 1. UX

 Everybody knows the basic Rock, Paper, Scissors game, but not everyone knows about the Rock, Paper, Scissors, Lizard, Spock game which originated from the TV show, Big Bang Theory ( Season 2 Episode 8 - "The Lizard-Spock Expansion" ).
 This game adds 2 extra weapons, Lizard and Spock.
-This changes the who dynamic of the game giving the player/s more variety to win.
+This changes the dynamic of the game giving the player/s more variety to win.

 ## 2. Strategy